CPR-Robots/Mover4/readme.txt

 Test program to show how to interface with the Commonplace Robotics Mover4 robot arm

-Version 0.2
+Version 0.3
-August 13th, 2012
+April 21st, 2013
 info@cpr-robots.com

-Necessary hardware: USB2CAN adapter and Mover4 robot arm, both available via www.cpr-robots.com
+Necessary hardware: USB2CAN adapter (2013 version) and Mover4 robot arm, both available via www.cpr-robots.com

 The program has to be started in a terminal window.
 Written and tested on Ubuntu 11.10, Eclipse 3.7.0 with CDT
 Libraries: boost, ncurses